ServiceNow/AgentLab/README.md

 Once this is selected, you can see the trace of your agent on the given task.
 Click on the profiling image to select a step and observe the action taken by the agent.

+**⚠️ Note**: Gradio is still in developement and unexpected behavior have been frequently noticed.
+Version 5.5 seems to work properly so far.
+If you're not sure that the proper information is displaying, refresh the page and select your experiment again.

 ## 🤖 Implement a new Agent

 Get inspiration from the `MostBasicAgent` in